agussman/deeplens-magiccards/README.md

 ResourceLimitExceeded: An error occurred (ResourceLimitExceeded) when calling the CreateTrainingJob operation: The account-level service limit 'ml.p2.xlarge for training job usage' is 0 Instances, with current utilization of 0 Instances and a request delta of 1 Instances.
 Please contact AWS support to request an increase for this limit.
 ```

+Another error you may encounter is "An error occurred during deployment.
+Model download failed".
+I'm still trouble shooting this.

 # Tips and Troubleshooting

 If you need to change your WiFi network, you'll need to use a pin to hit the "Reset" button on the back.
 This will re-activate the DeepLens' WiFi network.
 You can then reconnect to it and add the new network (it will remember previous networks).